-Anna Reed is the 2021/22 Maeve McKean Women’s Law and Public Policy – O’Neill Institute Fellow.
+Anna Reed was the 2021/22 Maeve McKean Women’s Law and Public Policy – O’Neill Institute Fellow.

-During her fellowship year, Reed will work closely with HIPS, a Washington, D.C.-based organization that focuses on promoting the health, rights, and dignity of individuals and communities impacted by sexual exchange and drug use.
-This work will include analyzing and testifying on issues of local public health policy, particularly around the campaign to decriminalize sex work in D.C.
-She will also be advising on funding proposals put before the D.C. council, including for sex worker, harm reduction, and housing services, as well as working with community members and organizations to build events and raise awareness about sex worker rights.
+During her fellowship year, Reed worked closely with HIPS, a Washington, D.C.-based organization that focuses on promoting the health, rights, and dignity of individuals and communities impacted by sexual exchange and drug use.
+This work included analyzing and testifying on issues of local public health policy, particularly around the campaign to decriminalize sex work in D.C.
+She also advised on funding proposals put before the D.C. council, including for sex worker, harm reduction, and housing services, as well as working with community members and organizations to build events and raise awareness about sex worker rights.

 Reed is committed to the power of self-help and mutual aid as a means of expanding access to bodily autonomy and self-sovereignty, facilitating information shares about self-managed abortion within her community and overseeing the development of reproductive justice curricula for the university’s Street Law program, which is taught in Washington, D.C. high schools.